-We offer four different master programmes that are fully adapted to the standards set by the European Bologna model.
+We offer three different master programmes that are fully adapted to the standards set by the European Bologna model.
 The programmes are open to both Swedish and international applicants.

 In late October 2010 Biology in Uppsala obtained a renewed Excellence Ranking by the German Centre for Higher Education Development (CHE).
 The CHE ranking is meant to serve as an aid for students in search for a suitable Master programme at a European university.
 In fact, based on student questionnaires, Uppsala was rated the very highest among all European universities that were part of the biology survey.

 Uppsala University has a long tradition of international collaboration in education and research and an excellent reputation worldwide.
 The teachers are active researchers, and as a student here, you will come into close contact with the frontlines of international science.
 Biology research and education has been a central part of Uppsala University ever since the 18th century, when the world famous botanist Carl Linnaeus was a teacher and professor at the university.
 From the days of Linnaeus until the present, Uppsala University has welcomed international students.

 A two-year master degree at Uppsala University consists of 120 credits.
 In total 60 of these credits must be in your main field of study.
 A degree project of at least 30 credits must be included in the degree.
 In order to obtain a master within any of our programmes you must also check the requirements for your degree project, since those may differ between different programmes.
 You can find all the syllabuses and studyplans at the faculty web pages.